Skruvkork/odin-tic-tac-toe/README.md

-# odin-tic-tac-toe
+# Tic-Tac-Toe
-JavaScript exercise from The Odin Project
+This is my attempt at an exercise from [The Odin Project](https://www.theodinproject.com/).
+It's the classic game of Tic-Tac-Toe!